 |© UNICEF Georgia/2007/Budd|

-UNICEF and the Graduate Program in International Affairs (GPIA) at The New School in New York are jointly hosting a three-day international conference to mobilize the international agenda on ending child poverty and reducing disparities.
+UNICEF and the Graduate Program in International Affairs at The New School in New York jointly hosted a three-day international conference to mobilize the international agenda on ending child poverty and reducing disparities.

-The conference, "Rethinking Poverty: Making Policies Work For Children", is being held from April 21-23, 2008 at the Theresa Lang Community and Student Center in New York.
-It aims to create a space for consultation and exchange among UNICEF international staff, the News School faculty and students, international academic and research professionals, NGO practitioners and national governments engaged in efforts to eradicate child poverty.
-Further, the conference provides input and feedback to UNICEF's Global Study on Child Poverty and Disparities, that is currently being carried out in 40 countries.
+The conference, "Rethinking Poverty: Making Policies Work For Children", was held from April 21-23, 2008 in New York.
+It aimed to create a space for consultation and exchange among UNICEF international staff, the News School faculty and students, international academic and research professionals, NGO practitioners and national governments engaged in efforts to eradicate child poverty.
+Further, the conference provided input and feedback to UNICEF's Global Study on Child Poverty and Disparities, which was carried out in over 40 countries.

-This conference is the fourth in a series of conferences jointly organized by UNICEF and the GPIA, and is part of UNICEF's commitment to promote human development.
+This conference was the fourth in a series of conferences jointly organized by UNICEF and the New School, and is part of UNICEF's commitment to promote human development.

 Deb Mathews, Minister of Children and Youth Services, Ontario, Canada